archway-network/archway-docs/docs/node/install.md

 archwayd init my-node --chain-id my-chain
 ```

-## Prepare the account and keys
+## Prepare the Account and Keys

 Create a key to hold your account.
-Once you run this command, your may be prompted with a password dialogue.
-Please enter a new password for your account.
+After you run this command, you are prompted with a password dialogue.
+Enter a new password for your account.

 ```bash
 archwayd keys add my-account
 ```

-After that you will see an output similar to the following:
+You see an output similar to the following:

 ```
 - name: my-account
   type: local
   address: archway12ntzpk9fjt2x39pvll8ufma9tuhhnkh8g4zzc2